SoftUni-Internal/interactive-content/EN/05-SOLID/05-Interface-Segregation.md

 # Fat Interfaces - consequences

-Having fat interfaces may lead to few consequences which we should be aware of.
+**Having fat interfaces may lead to few consequences which we should be aware of**

 When we see an interface with more than 5-6 members we should ask ourselves if it is not two interfaces or more.